mercmobily/simpledblayer/README.md

 * [X] Add 'dirty' field, if true it will reload children and then return
 * [X] Write dirtyRecord, dirtyAllRecords, and test the whole clean thing a little more
 * [X] Write documentation for MongoMixin (now it talks a about a git checkout for tests?!?)
+* [X] Implement, and document, cursor.each() (much needed or cursors are hard to use)
+* [ ] Improve range santising function, change the API, only have `skip` and `count`
+* [ ] Maybe improve simpleDeclare so that each class has "extend", improve its documentation
+* [ ] Change SimpleDbLayer's documentation to use `extend()`

 * [ ] Update tests, update NPM so that it will load tests
+* [ ] Document which tests are missing
 * [ ] Maybe use minimongo, if not try to improve https://github.com/sergeyksv/tingodb/issues/41
-* [ ] Improve range santising function
-* [ ] Maybe improve simpleDeclare so that each class has "extend", improve its documentation

-* [ ] Re-implement search filter definition in JsonRestStores, based on an object
+* [ ] Re-implement search filter definition in JsonRestStores, based on an object acting as template
 * [ ] Rewrite documentation for JsonRestStores (the basic module)
+* [ ] Rewrite documentation for JsonRestStores' SimpleDbLayerMixin
+* [ ] Rewrite tests for JsonRestStores (the basic module)
+* [ ] Rewrite tests for JsonRestStores' SimpleDbLayerMixin
 * [ ] Adapt existing software to new API (SimpleDbLayerMixin, Hotplate, BookingDojo)
+* [ ] Implement filter in dstore that mimics 100% the querying in JsonRestStores, test everything

 Features: